containers/ramalama/docs/ramalama.1.md

 | OCI Container Registries | [`opencontainers.org`](https://opencontainers.org)|
 ||Examples: [`quay.io`](https://quay.io),  [`Docker Hub`](https://docker.io), and [`Artifactory`](https://artifactory.com)|

-The ramalama uses the Ollama registry transport by default.
+RamaLama uses the Ollama registry transport by default.
 Use the RAMALAMA_TRANSPORTS environment variable to modify the default. `export RAMALAMA_TRANSPORT=huggingface` Changes RamaLama to use huggingface transport.

 Individual model transports can be modifies when specifying a model via the `huggingface://`, `oci://`, or `ollama://` prefix.

 ramalama pull `huggingface://`afrideva/Tiny-Vicuna-1B-GGUF/tiny-vicuna-1b.q2_k.gguf

-To make it easier for users, ramalama uses shortname files, which container alias names for fully specified AI Models allowing users to specify the shorter names when referring to models. ramalama reads shortnames.conf files if they exist .
+To make it easier for users, RamaLama uses shortname files, which container alias names for fully specified AI Models allowing users to specify the shorter names when referring to models.
+RamaLama reads shortnames.conf files if they exist .
 These files contain a list of name value pairs for specification of the model.
 The following table specifies the order which Ramama reads the files .
 Any duplicate names that exist override previously defined shortnames.